Wondering if you should book a Ranthambore tiger safari? Here’s how to do it and why you should or should not go.

 An hour went by, and when countless of deers had entered the spotlight, people were beginning to get annoyed by the guide’s enthusiastic (and slightly misleading) tone whenever a new deer showed up in the bushes.

 After that, we didn’t see any more deers, and the tigers stayed off the paths, too.
 Unfortunately, this was the case on both of our tours, so we didn’t get to see any at all.
 I’d lie if I said I wasn’t disappointed.
-It would have been nice to see a wild tiger in Ranthambore Tiger Reserve, but I know myself well enough to know that this won’t be the last time I’ll be chasing tigers.
+It would have been nice to see a wild tiger in Ranthambore tiger safari, but I know myself well enough to know that this won’t be the last time I’ll be chasing tigers.
 Not by a long shot.

-Ranthambore National Park is open from October to the end of June.
+Ranthambore tiger reserve is open from October to the end of June.
 It’s closed for visitors the rest of the time.

-It’s a tough question.
-Seeing as we didn’t spot any tigers and that I haven’t met anyone who has, I’m prone to say no. However, lots of stories on the Internet will tell you otherwise.
+Since we didn’t spot any tigers and that I haven’t met anyone who has, I’m prone to say no. However, lots of stories on the Internet will tell you otherwise.

 Like with anything else, just remember to adjust your expectations.
-Don’t go to Ranthambore Tiger Reserve and expect to see tigers running around every corner, because you won’t.
+Don’t go on a Ranthambore safari, expecting to see tigers running around every corner, because you won’t.
 You might be lucky, but in either case it’s a chance to take.
 If you can accept those odds, I’d say go for it!

-Sawai Madhopur is somewhat in the middle of nowhere, so getting from a to b was almost impossible as time was not on our side.
+Sawai Madhopur is somewhat in the middle of nowhere, so getting to Agra seemed almost impossible as time was not on our side.
 The manager of the hotel was very understanding and before I knew it, he picked up the phone and said that his nephew could drive us and that it would cost us less than we would have paid with the other company (and that was quite cheap).